nlesc-recruit/echoframe-beamformer/README.md

 ## Usage

+### Prepare A matrix
+The A matrix must be preprocessed before beamforming.
+Example commandline:

+`echoframe-tcbf-prepare-a-matrix --a_matrix_in A_matrix.bin --a_matrix_out A_matrix_preprocessed.bin --pixels 4096 --samples 16384`

 ### Standalone beamformer
 The standalone beamformer executable is `echoframe-beamformer`.
-It can read a prepared A matrix and raw RF from disk, process it on the GPU, and store the BF back to disk.
+It can read a preprocessed A matrix and raw RF from disk, process it on the GPU, and store the BF back to disk.
 Example commandline:

-`echoframe-beamformer --a_matrix A_matrix.bin --rf RF.bin --bf BF.bin --pixels 4096 --frames 8192 --samples 16384`
+`echoframe-tcbf-standalone --a_matrix A_matrix_preprocessed.bin --rf RF.bin --bf BF.bin --pixels 4096 --frames 8192 --samples 16384`